icyiah/Development-of-an-AI-model-to-predict-Polymer-Electrolyte-Membrane-Fuel-Cell-PEMFC-Performance/MATLAB/Input Optimisation/README.md

 # Input Optimisation
 This folder contains all the MATLAB files used to find the optimal set of input paramters for the PEMFC.
-This optimial set should reduce the pressure drop while keeping the temperature within the optimal range.
+This optimial set should reduce the pressure drop while keeping the temperature within the optimal range of 55-60 degC.

 ## Brief description of code
 1. **input_bayesian.mlx**: Run Bayesian optimisation to find optimal set of input paramters